dionwang88/cs542database/README.md

 * This thread is not the current writing thread.
 * Has readers other than the current thread.

-Jusr like the Readlock, the thread waits until such criterion is met.
+Just like the Readlock, the thread waits until such criterion is met.
 Then it increments the number of itself writing the data, decrement the waiting threads and set the current writing thread to itself so as to ensure later re-entrance.
 After writing the data, it decreases its current writing access to the database and updates the current writing thread attribute if needed.
 Finally, it notifies other threads.

 ### Result